Skawinka 2-0 Dragoons: Tough Day at the Office

 Trading Blows

-Consequently, the match opened up as both sides fought hard to gain total control of the midfield.
+Consequently, the match opened up as both sides fought hard to gain total control of the opening stages.
+The hosts had the better of the first 10 minutes, but the Dragoons held firm and began to build momentum themselves.
 Roman Bilovol forced a smart save from a back-post header, whilst Kuba Drobny headed off-target from the resulting corner.
 Immediately after that opportunity, Koki Oe found space out wide via Enrico Forabosco, only to hit his shot into the side netting.

 The end-to-end action continued when Skawinka unleashed a fierce drive wide, which Forabosco answered by blasting an effort over the bar.
 Despite Forabosco picking up a yellow card in the 28th minute, the Expats kept pushing for the opening goal.